 In addition to classroom instruction, the CNA program incorporates fieldwork assignments in clinical settings to provide students with practical experience in the nursing industry.
 The CNA program prepares students for the Kansas CNA examination.
 The program is worth five credits.
 The course examines concepts in aging, working in adult care, observing, recording and first aid.

 Johnson County Community College

-The nursing programs are available through the health science academic cluster at JCCC, along with other nursing occupations like LPN, RN and home health aide.
-Students have the option of completing the course in a traditional or online setting.
+The nursing programs are available through the health occupations academic cluster at JCCC, along with other nursing occupations like LPN, RN and home health aide.

 Both the traditional and online CNA certificate programs are five credit hours and prepare students to take the Kansas CNA examination.
 The programs provide hands-on instruction on how to care for patients in long-term and acute-care facilities.
 Students are instructed on topics such as hygiene, chronic illnesses and bedside care.